-✓ WHAT WE DO × WHAT WE DON'T DO 1 Maintain strong alignment between corporate performance and NEO compensation by having a majority of the total compensation consist of performance-based compensation.
-No stock options granted below the fair market value of a of our Class A Common Stock on the grant date share 5 Have employment and change in control agreements with our NEOs. × No guaranteed bonuses in connection with annual pay stru (except with respect to Kelyn Brannon and Benjamin Lyo 2021, which they each negotiated at the time they joined the Company and we provided as incentives to their on-board n for he 1 Maintain a long-term incentive plan that provides for forfeiture of awards if an employee engages in misconduct.
-No hedging or pledging of our securities by NEOs and directors.
-1 Use an independent compensation consultant retained by and reporting directly to the Compensation Committee. × No perquisites.
-90
+✓ WHAT WE DO × WHAT WE DON'T DO √ Maintain strong alignment between corporate performance and NEO compensation by having a majority of the total compensation consist of performance-based compensation. × No stock options granted below the fair market value of a share of our Class A common stock on the grant date 1 Have employment and change in control agreements with our NEOs. × No guaranteed bonuses in connection with annual pay structure (except with respect to Kelyn Brannon and Benjamin Lyon for 2021, which they each negotiated at the time they joined the Company and we provided as incentives to their on-boarding).
+1 Maintain a long-term incentive plan that provides for forfeiture of awards if an employee engages in misconduct. × No hedging or pledging of our securities by NEOs and directors.

-✓ WHAT WE DO ✓ Have agreements that only provide for "double-trigger" accelerated vesting of all unvested options and RSUs to any of our NEO's upon a change of control.

-Conduct competitive benchmarking to align our executive compensation with the market.
+✓ WHAT WE DO × WHAT WE DON'T DO √ Use an independent compensation consultant retained by and reporting directly to the Compensation Committee. × No perquisites.
+1 Have agreements that only provide for "double-trigger" accelerated vesting of all unvested options and RSUs to any of our NEO's upon a change of control. × No excise tax gross-ups. / Conduct competitive benchmarking to align our executive compensation with the market.